ro-msg-react-training/resources/README.md

   Online Shop:

    > Create a new page for displaying total sales figures per product type.
 This data should be displayed in two different charts: a bar chart and a pie chart.
-The data is available in the `backend/sales.json` file.
+The data is available at the `/sales` REST API (make sure to pull the latest version of the backend).

   Further Resources:
    - [API Reference](https://api.highcharts.com/highcharts/)